manifold-systems/manifold/docs/docs.md

 **Type-safely** build and execute queries and mutations without introducing a code generation step in your build process.
 Access GraphQL types defined in standard `.graphql` schemas directly in your Java code.
 Build queries using native `.graphql` query files and immediately access changes as you make them from Java code -- without recompiling!
 Your code is always in sync with GraphQL definitions.
-This is true _Schema-First_ development!

 > Clone the [sample GraphQL application](https://github.com/manifold-systems/manifold-sample-graphql-app) to quickly begin experimenting with GraphQL using Manifold.